micmejia/bible-dump/NKJV/Genesis/Gen 34.md

 Then Shechem said to her father and her brothers, "Let me find favor in your eyes, and whatever you say to me I will give.

 ###### 12
-Ask me ever so much dowry[^d] and gift, and I will give according to what you say to me; but give me the young woman as a wife."
+Ask me ever so much dowry and gift, and I will give according to what you say to me; but give me the young woman as a wife."

 ###### 13
 But the sons of Jacob answered Shechem and Hamor his father, and spoke deceitfully, because he had defiled Dinah their sister.